Thal, Styria

 Thal ([ˈtaːl]) is a village in the Austrian state of Styria, about 3.2 km west from the edge of Graz, Austria's second largest city.
 Its population in the 2014 census was 2,240.

-Thal is the birthplace of bodybuilder, actor and politician Arnold Schwarzenegger, who lived there until 1966 at the age of 19.
+Thal is most notably the birthplace of bodybuilder, actor and politician Arnold Schwarzenegger, who lived there until 1966 at the age of 19, when he emigrated to the United States.
 In July 2011, Schwarzenegger opened his childhood house as the Arnold Schwarzenegger Museum.

+Toponymy

+The etymology of the town, which simply means "valley" (now spelled Tal in Standard German; cognate to English dale seen in many placenames) before the German Orthographic Conference of 1901 reforms, is ultimately from a cadet branch of the Graben von Stein, named Von Thal (De Valle in Medieval Latin).

 History

+Until the 800s AD, the area was unsettled.
 The first forest village settlement was established in the 10th century.
 In the following two centuries, scattered hamlets grew up in the area.
 On 1 January 1850, the settlement became known as "St. Jacob Thal".
 On 1 January 1895, the village became a settlement with market town ("Marktgemeinde") status.

 Geography

 The village is located about 3.2 km west of the Styrian capital of Graz.
 Thal is a scattered settlement of houses, consisting of about 19 grouped hamlets: Eben, Eck, Hardt, Haslau, Kirchberg, Kötschberg, Linak, Oberbichl, Oberthal, Plabutsch, Schlüsselhof, Steinberg, Unterbichl, Unterthal, Waldsdorf, Waldsdorfberg, Wendlleiten, Windhof, and Winkel.
 The village contains a small lake called Thalersee.